-Next, make your way down to the coast at Lulworth Cove.
+Next, you can make your way down to the coast at Lulworth Cove.
 Formed by the actions of the forceful waters swollen by melting ice at the end of the last Ice Age, Lulworth Cove is a breathtakingly beautiful part of the south coast.
 It has unique geology and beautiful, blue waters.
 It’s one of the most impressive beaches in Dorset.

 This is your chance to get up close and truly appreciate the Jurassic UNESCO World Heritage Coast, a must-see world heritage site for the best days out in Dorset.
 In this rounded cove you will find a lovely white pebble beach, which is extremely popular with holidaymakers in the summer months.
 This place has often been described as one of the natural wonders of South West England.

 Hike along the Jurassic Coast from here on a round trip of around three miles to reach Durdle Door.
 Also a part of the Lulworth Estate, this is an iconic natural beauty spot and one of the best known natural attractions of this portion of the English coastline.
 Beside the famous rock formation you will find a lovely, sandy beach.